About the project

 When Auckland Live moved to a new content management system, they also took the opportunity to redesign the website to improve usability, and drive improved ticket sales.
 Building a custom Asgard CMS also allowed us to ensure the system was robust enough to handle the many variables involved in event listings.

-I was the content lead and usability/user advocate for Auckland Live’s 8-month website overhaul project.
+I was the content lead and usability/user advocate for the 8-month project.

-I took the opportunity to write an online style guide for Auckland Live as they didn’t have one, in collaboration with the marketing team.
+- Creating an online style guide for Auckland Live, in collaboration with the marketing team.

-I also supervised two content assistants who were responsible for loading significant amounts of collateral to the website in the form of information and marketing material for different events.
+- Supervising two content assistants who were responsible for loading significant amounts of collateral to the website in the form of information and marketing material.

 - Successful collaboration with the developers to build a robust site suitable for Auckland Live’s needs.

 - Delivering a user-friendly site with clear, Plain English information to help visitors.

 - Building successful working relationships with the developers and across Auckland Live.